-Our Whaanau Ora workers will make contact with patients we’ve identified and gain consent for our service to work closely with them and their whaanau.
+Our Whaanau Ora workers will contact patients identified and gain consent for our service to work closely with them and their whaanau.
 We also work alongside Services within Counties Manukau Health and out in the Community, such as Government agencies, Social services and a multitude of other key services.
 This enables us to assist in a wide range of support areas such as housing and accommodation, budgeting, employment, advocacy, entitlements, education, health literacy, and engagement with community health providers.

-Ask ward staff to refer to us during office hours Monday to Friday 8am to 4pm or during afterhours, weekends and public holidays refer to the daily operations Duty Manager.
+Ask ward staff to refer to us during office hours Monday to Friday 8am to 4pm or during after-hours, weekends and public holidays refer to the daily operations Duty Manager.

 We screen tamariki to identify any hearing and vision problems requiring further assessment and/or treatment.
 Referrals from this service can also be made to the Whaanau Ora Services (if deemed necessary) to provide additional support to the whaanau.

 All referrals to this service can be directed through to Te Kaahui Ora Maaori Health - Whaanau Ora Service via fax 09 270 8800 or email email@example.com or ask ward staff to refer to us via fax or email.